Bigish24/Automatic-Braking-System/README.md

 2. Program both PICAXE microcontrollers using the PICAXE Editor and BASIC files.
 3. Connect a stable 4.5V–6V power supply.
 4. Place objects at various distances and observe LED transitions and braking behavior.

+## Development Diary

+### Research Stage
+1. Researched Existing Systems and created an initial research page
+2. Explored the use of an ultrasonic sensor versus LDR
+3. Studied about the use of different buzzers and loudspeakers and their viability
+4. Analysis of all inputs, processes and anaylsis.
+5. Final Analysis of research
+### Specification
+•	Power Supply will be 6V.
+4 AA batteries.
+-	Enough voltage for the ultrasonic sensor to be triggered.
+•	Current Output will be 135mA – 150mA.
+-	To ensure car battery lifespan.
+•	The Ultrasonic sensor must be triggered and controlled by a PIC.
+-	This is because it needs to be triggered to start detecting before the brake is
+•	System will be armed once distance to object is ¾ of a metre.
+-	To ensure comfortable braking distances
+•	A servo will activate the braking mechanism.
+-	A servo has the same plane of motion as a wheel.
+•	Buzzer must buzz at 400Hz
+-	To create an effect of severity.
+•	LED’s must be on before 1 metre before collision.
+-	To give driver time to react
+•	There will be 3 LED’S
+-	As you get closer to the object the different LED’s turn on to show severity

+## Circuit Generation & Analysis

+The first official draft of the circuit diagramand comprehensive analysis of each subsystem and their role in the larger system.
+Embellished with minor analysis of the BOOLEAN logic and output signals of the Microcontroller.
+Finally a showcase of conditions and outputs for the servo.

+## Progression

+Visual representation of the process of seting up the complete functional breadboard.
+With a final product after development.

+## Testing & Analysis

+Testing signals using multimeters and an oscilloscope.

+## Potential for development

+## Function Desc

+My circuit uses an Ultrasonic Range finder to measure and calculate distance between itself and an object.
+The signal it produces is used buy a PIC to control an array of logic which in turns can turn on three LED’s: Green, yellow, red (increasing in danger).
+If danger is close enough to trigger the red LED.
+A second PIC is triggered and controls an electromagnetic servo to act as a braking mechanism.
+This whole process is fully automated as it doesn’t require any input from the driver.

 ## License